tufstraka/tufstraka/README.md

 ### 👯 I’m looking to collaborate on:

-> Anything and everything interesting💡
+Anything and everything interesting 💡

 ### 💬 Ask me about :

-> Frontend Development - HTML, CSS, JavaScript.
+Frontend Development - HTML, CSS, JavaScript.

 ### 🌱 I’m currently learning :

-> A lot of things including but not limited to -
+A lot of things including but not limited to -
-> - Embedded Systems.
+- Embedded Systems.
-> - Data analysis and visualization.
+- Data analysis and visualization.
-> - Geospatial and Space Technology.
+- Geospatial and Space Technology.
-> - Machine Learning.
+- Machine Learning.
-> - Cloud engineering.
+- Cloud engineering.

 ### :hammer_and_wrench:Languages and tools:
   <div>